 44 Again, the kingdom of heaven is like unto treasure hid in a field; the which when a man hath found, he hideth, and for joy thereof goeth and selleth all that he hath, and buyeth that field.
 45 Again, the kingdom of heaven is like unto a merchant man, seeking goodly pearls: 46 Who, when he had found one pearl of great price, went and sold all that he had, and bought it.

 - How are these two parables tied together?
 What is common between the two of them?

-- Goods are of high value.
+- They both find goods that are of high value.

-- What does the treasure represent?
+What does this treasure represent?

 - Proverbs 2:2-4